 This, my friends, is the slump.

-The excitement of starting a new BSL level has long gone, and the end seems so very far away.
+The excitement of starting a new BSL level is long gone, and the end seems so far away.

 To me, this was a profound statement because it perfectly summarised where I was at – 60% through a course and worrying about why I had started it.
 A bit late to be thinking that, Alice.

 Secondly, you look at how you can shift your attitude to be more positive.
-One way could be to break down the rest of you learning time into small achievable goals to practise the skills that are making you feel rubbish.
+One way could be to break down the rest of your learning time into small achievable goals to practise the skills that make you feel rubbish.

 The slump does not last forever – it will end, and you will pass (or have the baby – if we’re going back to our metaphor!)

-Do you get into the slump?
+Do you get into a slump?
 How do you deal with it?
 Let me know by commenting on this post.